Kajuru

-Kajuru (Adara: Ajure) is a local government area in southern Kaduna State, Nigeria.
-Its also headquarters is in the town of Kajuru.
+Kajuru (Adara: Ajure) is a town and local government area in southern Kaduna State, Nigeria.
 The local government is located on longitude 9° 59'N and 10° 55'N and latitude 7° 34'E and 8° 13'E, with an area of 2,229 km^{2}.

 History

 It was carved out of Chikun Local Government Area in March 1997 by the military administration of Gen. Sani Abacha's regime.
 At creation, it was made up of two traditional districts, Kajuru and Kufana.
 Additional districts were created, bringing the number to 14 districts (Toro 2001), now 10.

 Boundaries

 Kajuru Local government area (LGA) shares boundaries with Igabi LGA to the north, Chikun LGA to the west, Kauru LGA to the east, Zangon Kataf LGA and Kachia LGA to the southwest and south, respectively.

 Administrative subdivisions

 Kajuru Local Government Area consists of 10 subdivisions (second-order administrative divisions), namely: